Latest news3. Sep. 2019:

 You’re a developer and want to take a closer look at our source repo?
 Visit our GitHub and let us know what you think.

 We have been able to secure a good part of the required funding, and we and our sponsors are currently discussing the list of features that we are going to implement.
-Our goal is to have beta tests and a release candidate ready in Q3/2019.
+Our goal is to have the final release 1.0 ready in November 2019.

 The following diagram shows the roadmap: